HaowuDuan/X_to_GFF_tests/README.md

 6, A loss function with interpretion

 7, The maximal level of random masking that we can push.
+A plot: relative loss vs masking level